 A day trip with the kids in 2003 as we waited near a Mbombela hospital to be sure they’d recovered from malaria. which they got from a Zambian or Malawian mozzie.

 In the winter of 2022 Jess went to rehab in White River and that started our many visits to the KNP over the last four years.
 I’ll try n count how many!
-We’ve now stayed in 11 of the 12 bigger camps – all except Malelane; spent three weeks in the park, traversed it from north to south, camped and stayed in new luxury chalets.
+We’ve now stayed in 11 of the 12 major camps* – all except Malelane; spent three weeks in the park twice, many weekends, some daytrips, traversed it from north to south, camped and stayed in new luxury chalets.
 Self-catered and eaten at the restaurants.
 And loved it all.

 It’s a special place.